 From there, you start to look deeper into the functionality of your website.
 This means features like:

-• Check your CTAs.
-Do they still “pack the same punch” in the translated languages?
+- Check your CTAs.
+Do they still “pack the same punch” in the localized versions?
 Since their goal is to motivate users to click, you may have to alter the CTA to a more language-appropriate version (you can use transcreation for this).

-• You should also check to make sure that if you’re using a chatbot on your website, it loads in all the languages you support.
+- You should also check to make sure that if you’re using a chatbot on your website, it loads in all the languages you support.
+It’s quite important when support global audience.

 Finally, run a spell check in all supported languages for both your software and website.
 This catches the simple mistakes and helps create a polished final product.